Kerstin Brätsch: Recognition

 In 2014, Brätsch was awarded the August Macke Prize.

 In 2017, Brätsch was awarded the second edition of the Edvard Munch Art Award, which constituted a cash prize and a solo exhibition at the Munch Museum in 2019.

 Art market

 Brätsch has been represented by Gladstone Gallery since 2020.
-She previously worked with Gavin Brown's Enterprise.
+She is also represented by Gió Marconi, Milan, and she previously worked with Gavin Brown's Enterprise.